Saturday, March 29, 2008

 Last city we visited was Trinidad, very small town with narrow streets.
 And amazingly many people trying to sell stuff to you.
 And of course it was full of tourists :P The strange thing about Cuba was that it was really difficult to buy food there.
 You basically couldn't find a supermarket, only some small kiosks where you can buy chips and cookies.
 So you can imagine what we were eating there for one week :P Well, of course we also ate in restaurants but still :D

 In Trinidad we rented bikes and went biking to the beach to see the sunset.
 It was really beautiful!
 In the las day we went horse riding to a national park to see water falls.
 We hired some dude to take us there.
-It was really great :) I can't remember when i had been riding the last time :P My ass hurted soooo much afterwards..could barely sit in the plane to get back :D heheh
+It was really great :) I can't remember when i had been riding the last time :P My ass hurted soooo much afterwards..could barely sit in the plane to get back.

 Biking in Trinidad